dharmarajrdr/PesuPal/README.md

-# 🚀 PesuPal
+# 🚀 CollabGen

 #### 🌟 Overview

-**PesuPal** is a dynamic platform designed to enhance collaboration within organizations.
+**CollabGen** is a dynamic platform designed to enhance collaboration within organizations.
 Featuring Feeds, Chat, and Team Management, it streamlines communication and project tracking in real-time, fostering productivity and teamwork.

 <br/>